-Nearly 5 million bracelets were distributed by Voices in Vital America (VIVA) in the six years of the POW/MIA Bracelet Campaign, helping American families draw attention to their captured and missing soldiers overseas.
+Nearly 5 million bracelets were distributed by Voices in Vital America (VIVA) during the six-year POW/MIA Bracelet Campaign, helping American families draw attention to their captured and missing soldiers overseas.

 Sold at the time for \$2.50, the bracelets were manufactured in nickel, and bracelets in copper sold for an extra 50 cents.